Anna-Gaplanyan/Data_Portfolio/README.md

 [#Project 3](https://github.com/Anna-Gaplanyan/Data-Scraping/tree/main/Group%20Project)

 Insufficient attention has given to rental price setting mechanism in rental market of Armenia on the [Airbnb.com](https://www.airbnb.com/) website.
-This project studies how different characteristics affects the housing prices in forty-six urban areas.
+During this project all the listings of forty-six urban areas were scraped and the influence of different characteristics on the housing prices in forty-six urban areas were studied.
 The project raises important questions about pricing in the sharing economy and generates hedonic price model and different machine learning algorithms to predict the prices.
 Some conclusions and recommendations are done based on the estimated results.